MetaBarj0/shangelog-tools/README.md

 Any project developer, maintainer, ops.
 Also designed to be used within a pipeline managed by your CI/CD infrastructure.

-## Package tools

-Any developer who want to use these tools on at least one repository.
-Also designed to be used within a pipeline managed by your CI/CD infrastructure though in this case, cloning the repository is ok in a first place.

 # WHY